rahul43177/LifeOS-v2/Journaling/00 - Daily/11 - November - 2025/17-Nov-2025 Monday.md

 (If you have time or feel like writing more.)

 ==What helped me feel slightly better today?==
+- Haircut
+- Chess
+- Relaxing and not working

 ==One thing I'm grateful for:==
+- I am grateful for the resources I have and the positive surrounding.

 ---